 Smart Export Guarantee: A Guide

-Thereโs no doubt that renewables are the future of the UK energy market.
-Households all over the country are coming to realise that there are a huge range of green energy suppliers to choose from.
-Many of which offer 100% renewable electricity from on and off shore wind farms, solar farms, hydroelectricity and biomass.
 Some even offer renewable gas from farm, animal and plant waste.
-But thereโs more to helping to create a renewable future than choosing a green energy supplier.
-Some energy consumers choose to generate their own electricity via PV solar panels and domestic wind turbines.
+But there’s more to helping to create a renewable future than choosing a green energy supplier.
+Some energy consumers choose to generate electricity on their own via PV solar panels and domestic wind turbines.
 Not only can these help to power your home, any excess energy created can be fed back into the grid, generating income via the Smart Export Guarantee.

 What is the Smart Export Guarantee?

 The Smart Export Guarantee is a government initiative overseen by energy watchdog Ofgem, and facilitated by energy suppliers around the country.
-Although all of the UKโs largest energy suppliers are legally obliged to offer the SEG, a growing number of smaller suppliers have also begun to offer this concession.
+Although all of the UK’s largest energy suppliers are legally obliged to offer the SEG, a growing number of smaller suppliers have also begun to offer this concession.

 Essentially, a fee is paid per kWh for excess energy that is generated by renewable technologies after enough has been generated to power the home.
 Renewable technologies may include:

-- Photovoltaic (PV) solar panels.
+• Photovoltaic (PV) solar panels.

-- Domestic wind turbines.
+• Domestic wind turbines.

-- Domestic hydroelectricity.
+• Domestic hydroelectricity.

-- Biomass energy from Anaerobic Digestion (AD).
+• Biomass energy from Anaerobic Digestion (AD).

-- Micro-combined heat and power (Micro-CHP).
+• Micro-combined heat and power (Micro-CHP).

-If you have installed PV solar panels or any other renewable energy generation technology in your home, but have not registered for the Smart Export Guarantee, youโre effectively pumping your excess energy into the grid for free.
-Unless youโre living completely off the grid, why not offset the cost of the energy you use with the SEG?
+If you have installed PV solar panels or any other renewable energy generation technology in your home, but have not registered for the Smart Export Guarantee, you’re effectively pumping your excess energy into the grid for free.
+Unless you’re living completely off the grid, why not offset the cost of the energy you use with the SEG?

 Who is the SEG for?